petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 article
 should know that it's very likely you'll to need to revisit data analysis and visualization to fulfill requested changes to the article.
+CR argues that we should treat the overall project more holistically.

 ## The role of automation

-CI/CD is impractical without automation, and thus automation was and is a key enabler.
+CI/CD is impractical without automation.
 As part of CI,
 a suite of automated tests will run, often on an independent computer,